ALN006/cluster_algos/readme.md

-This is a set of clustering algorithms made for for fun and education, not for production
+This is a set of clustering algorithms